-In this work our attention is on $(n+1)$-dimensional quasi-topological gravity which is coupled to electromagnetic field.
-This and similar higher order gravities add terms which modify the corresponding action in a way suitable to exhibit useful dualities \cite{Maldacena:1997re}.
-One important application is when one imposes the dual gauge theory to be causal.
-This yields to constraints on the coupling constants in the gravity side which makes the theory to not contain any superluminal signal.
-For example, these constraints arising from causality demand matches the ones which positive energy flux requirement imposes.
-The point is that when the gravitational equations of motions are not second order, this matching does not occur \cite{Hofman:2009ug}.
-Higher order quasi-topological gravities including cubic, quartic and quintic ones impose three, four and five constraints respectively which are introduced according to the positive energy flux requirement.
-These constraints then determine the corresponding coupling constants.
-There are no evidence to address the violation of causality when higher order quasi-topological theories met these constraints \cite{Oliva:2010eb}.
+The focus of our study revolves around $(n+1)$-dimensional quasi-topological gravity (QTG), which is coupled to an electromagnetic field.
+This class of theories, along with other higher-order gravitational formulations, introduces additional terms that modify the corresponding action, thus enabling the exploration of valuable dualities \cite{Maldacena:1997re}.
+An important application arises when the dual gauge theory is constrained by causality requirements.
+These constraints impose limitations on the coupling constants in the gravitational sector, ensuring the absence of superluminal signals.
+Notably, these causality constraints align with those imposed by the positivity of energy flux.
+However, it is worth noting that in the case of gravitational equations of motion beyond second order, this correspondence no longer holds \cite{Hofman:2009ug}.
+The inclusion of higher-order QTGs, such as cubic, quartic, and quintic formulations, introduces three, four, and five constraints, respectively, which are derived from the requirement of positive energy flux.
+These constraints play a crucial role in determining the associated coupling constants.
+To date, there is no evidence suggesting a violation of causality when these higher-order QTGs satisfy these constraints \cite{Oliva:2010eb}.

-Like Lovelock gravity, the quasi-topological gravities satisfy field equations which are second order differential equation with respect to the metric.
-Although, it modifies the action in dimensions which Lovelock gravity is a topological invariant \cite{Lanczos:1938sf}.
-In these additional dimensions, the demand that the field equations to be of the second order are satisfied just when the solutions are spherically symmetric.
-However, although the additional terms normally do not affect the action, the breaking of spherical symmetry results in third order differential equations, which is the origin for the nomenclature "quasi-topological".
-In spite of that, their linearized equations for the propagation of gravitons in an AdS vacuum precisely match to that of Einstein gravity which make these quasi-topological gravities to have some stable ghost-free vacua \cite{Myers:2010ru}.
+Similar to Lovelock gravity, QTGs yield field equations that are second-order differential equations with respect to the metric.
+However, they deviate from Lovelock gravity in dimensions where Lovelock gravity behaves as a topological invariant \cite{Lanczos:1938sf}.
+It is in these additional dimensions that the requirement for the field equations to be of second order is solely satisfied when the solutions possess spherical symmetry.
+Nevertheless, when the spherical symmetry is broken, the presence of these additional terms leads to third-order differential equations, hence the term "quasi-topological".
+Despite this departure from strict topological behavior, the linearized equations governing the propagation of gravitons in an AdS vacuum precisely coincide with those of Einstein gravity.
+This remarkable correspondence endows QTGs with stable, ghost-free vacua \cite{Myers:2010ru}.